Aman-1313/7873300_A2_resume.github.io/README.md

 - A Github account

 ## Instructions
+1. **Create your resume in a _lightweight markup language_**
+    - Gather all the information necessary for your resume.
+    - Write your resume in Markdown file format.
+    - Choose a Markdown editor of your choice some example include [StackEdit](https://stackedit.io), [Atom](https://atom.io), [Dillinger](https://dillinger.io).

+## Key Principles
 Inspired by  _Andrew Etter’s_ Modern Technical Writing, here are some key principles and relative practical steps for hosting a great static website or a resume:
 #### 1. Use a lightweight markup language:
 - Traditional languages used to write a website content like XML and HTML can be very time consuming and difficult to learn because of their specialized tags and sytax.